-(Please Print or Type All Information)

-NAME: 1200 5 O Have

-GROVE CITY/CITIES: Ventur, Sonis, Mourpark

-CAC BOARD SEAT PREFERRED: MEMBER ALTERNATE NO PREFERENCE

-STATEMENT OF QUALIFICATIONS: This form will be included with the ballots to inform growers about your qualifications.
-Please limit your statement to space provided. o the
+This form will be included with the ballots to inform growers about your qualifications.
+Please limit your statement to the space provided.

 I have been farming California avocados for over 29 years and have served on the commission in the past for over 9 years.
-I have held many positions on the board and committees: d
+I have held many positions on the board and committees:

-Chairman of the Board for 2 years
+- -- Chairman of the Board for 2 years

-Vice Chairman for 3 years
+- -- Vice Chairman for 3 years

-Finance committee
+- -- Finance committee

-PRC committee
+- -- PRC committee

-Marketing committee
+- -- Marketing committee

-Redistricting committee
+- -- Redistricting committee

 I strongly believe in the California brand and feel my many years of experience in the industry can benefit the board and the CA growers.
-I feel marketing of our brand is verification important and will help us compete with the many imports coming into the country.
-If feel it is important to represent the CA growers and give them all the tools they need to successful.
-It is important for CAC to do all that they can to promote our product and cour growers and I would appreciate the opportunity to be a part of the process.
-Than l also to be
+I feel marketing of our brand is very important and will help us compete with the many imports coming into the country.
+I also feel it is important to represent the CA growers and give them all the tools they need to be successful.
+It is important for CAC to do all that they can to promote our product and assist our growers and I would appreciate the opportunity to be a part of the process.
+Thank you.

-I declare under penalty of perjury that the foregoing is a complete, true and correct explanation of qualifications.
-I understand that this form shall be reproduced and included with election informat mailed to eligible voters.
-SIGNATURE: DATE: 76/23 my ion
+I declare under penalty of perjury that the foregoing is a complete, true and correct explanation of my qualifications.
+I understand that this form shall be reproduced and included with election information mailed to eligible voters.